Breakthrough/PySceneDetect/docs/examples/usage.md

-# Getting Started
+# Usage (Command Line)

 This page outlines the most commonly used command-line options for using PySceneDetect.

-## Usage (Command Line)

-Basic usage of PySceneDetect is:
+Basic usage of PySceneDetect (`scenedetect`) is:

 ```rst
 scenedetect [global options] [commands + command options]
 ```

+## Quick Example

-For example, to perform content-aware detection on a video, listing all scenes in the console, a text file, *and* saving each detected scene as image files:
+For example, to perform content-aware scene detection (`detect-content`) on a video (`--input my_video.mp4`), listing all scenes in the console/to a CSV file (`list-scenes`), *and* saving each detected scene as image files (`save-images`):

 ```rst
 scenedetect --input my_video.mp4 --output my_video_scenes --stats my_video.stats.csv detect-content list-scenes save-images
 ```

+Here we also specified the output directory (`--output my_video_scenes`) as well as to generate/use a stats file (`--stats my_video.stats.csv`), which can be used to determine/tweak the various detection algorithm options.

 Note that there is no particular order to each command, the only requirement is that all global program options appear before the first command, and all options for a given command immediately follow it.
-For example, in addition to saving images for each scene, we can also split the input video or tweak detection parameters (using the stats file from the previous call as well will speed up scene detection time significantly):
+For example, in addition to saving images for each scene, we can also split the input video (`split-video`) or tweak detection parameters (using the stats file from the previous call as well will speed up scene detection time significantly):

 ```rst
 scenedetect --input my_video.mp4 --output my_video_scenes --stats my_video.stats.csv detect-content list-scenes save-images split-video
 ```

+## Getting Started

 To show a summary of all global options/arguments, and a list of commands: